LandSandBoat/server/README.md

 A: No, No, and oh hell no. The most I will do for the freedom branch is check the reviews others have left.
 If a merged PR broke something, someone will have to PR a fix or PR a revert.
 Github makes this easy. https://github.blog/2014-06-24-introducing-the-revert-button/

-Q: what standards do reviewers hold PRs to?
+Q: What standards do reviewers hold PRs to?

 A: All code styling requirements from Topaz-Next are still valid, but if reviewers miss things its "Not Teo's problem".

 Q: I need help!
 Is there anywhere I can ask questions besides the github issues?

 A: https://discord.gg/6EWFPxkZja

-Q: so..no discord then?
+Q: So..no discord then?

 A: not at this time, no. I hope to use Github's [discussions](https://github.com/DerpyProjectGroup/topaz/discussions) feature for anything outside teh scope of bugreporting for now.
 This may change in the future.